Gab7777777/Negative-Trust-Security/README.md

 4- Physical and logical flaws although intentional can be unpredictable.

-5- Therefore exploits being physical, logicall or hybrid, can be designed but also be the product of investigation and research.
+5- Therefore exploits being physical, logical or hybrid, can be designed but also be the product of investigation and research.

 [IT DEVELOPMENT IN THE CONTEXT OF USER BEHAVIOUR ANALYTICS]